Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_02_idct_introduction.md

 	  ```
     The generated files are put into `build` folder under `design` directory.
 You can use `ls` command to investigate the generated files.

     If software emulation finishes successfully, we can move forward to run the design in hardware emulation.
-The corresponding commands are:
+The corresponding command is:
     ```
     make run TARGET=hw_emu
     ```

-	* In hardware emulation, the host code is compiled to run on the x86 processor and the kernel code is compiled into a hardware model (known as RTL or Register Transfer Level) which is run in a special simulator.
+	* In hardware emulation, the host code is compiled to run on the x86 processor and the kernel code is compiled into a hardware model (known as RTL or Register Transfer Level) which is run in RTL simulator.
 	* The build and run cycle takes longer because the kernel code is compiled into a detailed hardware model which is slower to simulate.
 	* The more detailed hardware simulation allow more accurate reporting of kernel and system performance.
 	* This flow is also useful for testing the functionality of the logic that will go in the FPGA.